floorwarior/brainrootreader-stable/README.md

 ![VoicebagPage](./examples/localvoicebag.png):

-- if you are more confident in your skills you can look dirrectly [here](https://huggingface.co/rhasspy/piper-voices/tree/main)
+- if you are more confident in your skills you can look directly [here](https://huggingface.co/rhasspy/piper-voices/tree/main)

 after you got your model you need to select it in the [settings](http://localhost:5003/settings), for your reader